 Graph the budget constraint (Hint: there are four brackets).
 Put pre-tax income (Z = wl) on the x-axis and after-tax income c = Z - T(Z) on the y-axis.
 Label the x and y values of each kink point, and the slope of each of the four segments of the graph.
 (2 points)

-Question: who can tell me how I came up with Z=64 (where the grant phases out entirely)?
+Question: How did I come up with Z=64 (where the grant phases out entirely)?